Virelion/buildata/README.md

 # BuilData
 ![verification](https://github.com/Virelion/buildata/workflows/verification/badge.svg)

 Codegen that makes builders easier.

 # Why?

-To allow easy building of immutable data classes
+To allow easy building of immutable data classes.

 # How to use?